The Libertarian Mystery

 “Man is born an asocial and antisocial being.
 The newborn child is a savage.
 Egoism is his nature.
 Only the experience of life and the teachings of his parents, his brothers, sisters, playmates, and later of other people FORCE HIM to acknowledge the advantages of social cooperation and accordingly to change his behavior.” ~Ludwig Von Mises, Omnipotent Government, p.
 241

 Working from all this, we finally know what libertarians want and why they proselytize and seek political power.
 They want to stamp out with extreme prejudice, Pinochet style, any and all forms of collectivism and social cooperation and replace it with selfish self-interest and self-maximization.
 To that end, they ironically collectivize and calculate ways to fool people into thinking they want peace when the outcomes create anything but.
-Whether they realize or not, their ways will undermine communities, sic brother against brother, sister against sister, and family against community.
+Their ways will undermine communities, sic brother against brother, sister against sister, and family against community.
 They want people to covet their neighbors and unleash their selfish desires.
 The commons will be extinguished.
 Social and financial security will forever be an uncertainty.
 Everyone will be forced to become a salesman, an entrepreneur, a marketer, a slave merchant to sell one’s own self forever in bondage, “an asocial and antisocial being.”